 Use High Quality Models

-You really, really need to use high-quality models.
+You really need to use high-quality models.
 Opus 4.5 is what I recommend to everyone getting started.

 Compare Yourself to Your Past Self